 First Nations and Endangered Languages

-Explore the processes and protocols for the documentation, conservation, revitalization, and reclamation of endangered languages, cultures, and Indigenous knowledge systems locally, regionally, and internationally in the First Nations and Endangered Languages program at UBC Vancouver will let you explore these languages and cultures at all levels, from introductory to advanced.
+Discover the processes and protocols for the documentation, conservation, revitalization, and reclamation of endangered languages, cultures, and Indigenous knowledge systems.
+The First Nations and Endangered Languages program at UBC Vancouver will let you explore these languages and cultures at all levels, from introductory to advanced.

 A professor’s perspective

-Study language structure, child development and language acquisition, anatomy and physiology, and more in Speech Sciences at UBC Vancouver.
+Study the linguistic structures and how children develop and learn languages in Speech Sciences at UBC Vancouver.
 You’ll discover research methods in experimental psychology, and learn how anatomy and physiology contribute to speech and language learning.
 This interdisciplinary program includes courses from the Department of Linguistics, the Department of Psychology, and the School of Audiology and Speech Sciences.

 See a full list of languages and linguistics programs at UBC